PecanProject/pecan/workflows/fertilization-statewide/README.md

 # Known limitations

-- The phenology product supplies one green-up per parcel-year with no season key, so in a multi-season parcel-year every cycle is anchored to the same date.
-In 2016 this affects 19,472 of 601,341 parcel-years, 3.2 percent.
+- The phenology product has no season key, so crop cycles are matched to green-ups by
-- Applications precede green-up, so a crop cycle in year Y can carry an event dated Y-1.
-  Event dates therefore span one year earlier than the configured crop years.
+  rank: the nth cycle of a parcel-year takes the nth green-up.
+From 2018 on the product carries a second green-up for most double-crop parcels, so this resolves the majority of them.
+Where a parcel-year has fewer green-ups than cycles, the later cycles reuse the last available green-up.
+2016 is the exception, carrying one green-up per parcel year, so its multi-season cycles all share an anchor.
+- The event date is the green-up date itself; this workflow applies no offset.
+Dates outside the configured crop years occur because the phenology product itself assigns some green-ups to the previous calendar year.
+- Only crop codes present in the crosswalk resolve to an N rate envelope.
+Cycles whose code does not resolve are dropped and reported at run time.

 # Output